-Manual for DependencyVectors 2.6
+Manual for DependencyVectors 2.4a

-Sebastian Padó Institut für Computerlinguistik, Universität Heidelberg pado@cl.uni-heidelberg.de
+Sebastian Padó Institut für Maschinelle Sprachverarbeitung Stuttgart University pado@ims.uni-stuttgart.de

 This is a semi-technical document on how to use the DEPENDENCYVECTORS software package to produce dependency-based vector spaces.
 The concept of dependency spaces and ideas as to their applications can be found in [1] and [2].
-DEPENDENCYVECTORS now supports both the MINIPAR and the Clark&Curran dependency parser.
 The installation is described in the README file; implementation details can be found in the javadoc documentation (see README).